Staying in Thailand’s vibrant capital

 - Bangkok is an exciting and incredibly photogenic city.
 Make sure to bring a good camera!
 Here’s our guide to lightweight photography gear for high-quality travel content.

-- Transportation with Grab or Bolt is often cheaper than the local taxis.
-It works just like Uber.
-Simply download both apps, compare prices for your route, and make sure you have data on your phone to use them.
+- Getting around with Grab or Bolt is often cheaper than local taxis.
+Both work just like Uber; simply download the apps, compare prices for your route, and make sure you have data on your phone.

-- The electrical outlets in Bangkok generally feature two round prongs, fitting both most European and Asian appliances, as well as the flat prongs of USA and Japan.
+- Electrical outlets in Bangkok generally feature two round prongs, compatible with most European and Asian appliances, as well as the flat prongs used in the USA and Japan.
 The standard voltage is 220 volts.

 - How long to spend in Bangkok really depends on your interests.
 You can explore the main attractions in just a few days, but if you’re a digital nomad or looking to immerse yourself more deeply in the city’s culture, you could easily spend weeks here.